 It doesn’t have to be summertime to enjoy the flavors of a good marinade!
 A marinade helps to tenderize food before it hits the grill.If you don’t have an outdoor gas or charcoal grill, a grill pan or indoor, electric grill are less expensive options that still give delicious results.

 No matter how you grill, here are some tips on keeping it heart healthy.

 Simple marinade recipe (for poultry, fish or vegetables):Whisk together 3 tablespoons low sodium soy sauce, 2 teaspoons vinegar and 3 minced garlic cloves.
 Slowly whisk in 1 teaspoon olive oil until combined.
 Place in zip-top plastic bag with your food and soak in the refrigerator at least 2 hours or overnight.
 Note: For fish, only soak in the refrigerator for up to 1 hour before cooking.

 Simple rub recipe (for chicken or fish):Mix together 2 tablespoons chili powder, 2 teaspoons garlic powder, 2 teaspoons cumin and 2 teaspoons paprika .
 Rub thoroughly over your food right before cooking.

 - Keeping It Clean – Get in the habit of scrubbing down the grill rack or grill pan after each use.
 Removing leftover pieces of food stuck to the grill prevents burning, smoke and your food tasting funny the next time you grill.

-Article copyright © 2012 American Heart Association.
-This article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
+Article copyright © 2015 American Heart Association.
+This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.